jtl5770/goleds/Hardware.md

 would allow for an entry and exit sensor per segment in the case all four stripes are attached)

-I would at best produce a board in the format of a Raspberry Pi HAT so it could just be put on top of Pi, connect via the expansion headers and actually power the Pi via the 5V & GND GPIO pins.
+At best would be a board in the format of a Raspberry Pi HAT so it could just be put on top of the Pi, connected via the expansion headers and actually power the Pi via the 5V & GND GPIO pins.

 <!-- Local Variables: -->